 The formation of FIUs may sound complex (it is!).
 However, you should be relieved to know that FIUs will be formed automatically for you by the computer program.
-Also, we have used this program for other MPR surveys, including the round one household survey, so it is well tested.
+Also, we have used this program for other MPR surveys, including previous rounds of the household survey, so it is well tested.
 The important thing to remember is that some households--about 10 percent--will have more than one family unit and in these cases the program will give you instructions concerning which family unit should be interviewed first.
-Additional family unit interviews will be scheduled for later in your shift or at another time that is more convenient for other household members.
+You may schedule interviews with additional family units after at least 50 percent of the primary family interview is complete.